-Do you want to visit Graceland?
+Do you want to visit Graceland in Memphis Tennessee?
 Are you wanting to plan a trip to Memphis, Tennessee?
 If you are an Elvis fan, this will be a dream come true!

-I recently went and was blown away with how incredible Graceland was!
+I recently went and was blown away by how incredible Graceland was!

 You will want to save this information for later so be sure to Pin this to Pinterest.